Skip to main content

 Also, MS can go into remission or relapse, which means symptoms may go away for weeks, months, or even years at a time.
 This may also make it difficult to diagnose, especially early on.

-Luckily, there are specific tests that can help your doctor or other healthcare specialist determine what’s going on, such as blood tests, MRIs, neurological exams, etc. Talk to your doctor about your health concerns.
+Luckily, there are specific tests that can help your doctor or other healthcare specialist determine what’s going on, such as blood tests, MRIs, and neurological exams.
+Talk to your doctor about your health concerns.

 5. A diagnosis of MS doesn’t have to mean life is over.